ashisherc/hydexo/docs/user.md

 ### Change code coloration (Highlight.js theme) ###

-Tranquilpeak integrate its own highlight.js theme inspired by GitHub.
+Hydexo has Tranquilpeak highlight.js theme inspired by GitHub.
 Of course, you can replace it with an other theme found on highlight.js repository.
 Since Hexo use different CSS class names, all theme are not ready out of the box, but it is very easy to make them compatible.

 Follow these steps :

 1. Get your theme here : [Highlight.js theme](https://github.com/isagalaev/highlight.js/tree/master/src/styles) or create yours
 2. Follow guidelines in `source/_css/themes/hljs-custom.scss` file
 3. Build the theme with `npm run prod` or `grunt buildProd`.
-Learn more about Grunt tasks : [Grunt tasks](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/developer.md#grunt-tasks)
+Learn more about Grunt tasks : [Grunt tasks](https://github.com/ashisherc/hydexo/blob/master/docs/developer.md#grunt-tasks)

 ### Customize 404 error page